 Fruit, undeniably healthy in its whole-food form, is immensely more palatable to many of us when sliced up and pulverized into a smoothie.
-But are those sweet and delicious concoctions really good for you?
-Our group of experts offer a caveated yes.
+But are those sweet and delicious concoctions really good for you or packed with sugar?
+3/5 nutrition experts say yes, with some caveats.

 “Drinking smoothies, especially for breakfast, is one of the easiest way to add some fruit to your diet,” says Joseph Price, PhD, a health economist and associate professor at Brigham Young University.
 He’s also one of the few researchers who’s looked at the impact of smoothies.
 In a 2015 study, Price and his colleague found that only 4% of kids eating a school breakfast ate a serving of fruit.
 When the school offered morning smoothies, that number jumped to 45%.